lpsinger/userguide/analysis/index.rst

     for ax in axs[:-1]:
         plt.setp(ax.xaxis.get_major_ticks(), visible=False)

-**Within 1–10 minutes after GW trigger time**, the first :doc:`preliminary notice </content>` will be sent fully autonomously.
-Preliminary notices may or may not include a sky localization.
+**Within 1–10 minutes after GW trigger time**, the first and second :doc:`preliminary notices </content>` will be sent fully autonomously.
 The trigger will be immediately and publicly visible in the :term:`GraceDB` database.
 Since the procedure is fully automatic, some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.